HITRUST Assurance Program and Certification FAQs

 - Caliber of organization performing assessment: Is the assessment being performed by a third party?
 What are the qualifications of the firm performing the assessment?

-What is the process for an organization to achieve HITRUST CSF Certification?
+What is the process for an organization to achieve HITRUST Certification?

 The organization should first determine the business drivers for attempting certification which should include identifying key stakeholders, defining scope, and selecting an Authorized External Assessor Organization.
 HITRUST recommends a Readiness Assessment be performed to prepare organizations for the Validated Assessment.
 Organizations can involve Authorized Internal and External Assessor Organizations as part of the Readiness Assessment.
 Based upon the results of the Readiness Assessment the organization should develop a remediation plan and work with their Authorized External Assessor Organization to define timing of the Validated Assessment.
 Prior to beginning the Validated Assessment the organization will need to purchase a Validated Assessment object from HITRUST if they are not a subscriber.
 The organization will need to complete the Validated Assessment using the MyCSF tool and then the Authorized External Assessor Organization will be required to perform the validation/audit work.
 Once the Authorized External Assessor Organization’s work is complete, they submit the assessment to HITRUST for review.
 HITRUST will perform quality assurance procedures, create a report and, depending on the scores in the report, will issue a Letter of Certification.

-For more information, refer to the HITRUST CSF Assurance Program Requirements brochure.
+For more information, refer to the HITRUST Assurance Program Requirements brochure.

-What types of assessments are available in the HITRUST CSF Assurance Program?
+What types of assessments are available in the HITRUST Assurance Program?

-HITRUST offers two types of CSF Assessments – a self-assessment and a validated assessment.
+HITRUST offers two types of Assessments – a self-assessment and a validated assessment.

-- Self-assessments allow organizations to assess themselves using HITRUST’s standard methodology, requirements, and tools provided under the CSF Assurance Program.
+- Self-assessments allow organizations to assess themselves using HITRUST’s standard methodology, requirements, and tools provided under the HITRUST Assurance Program.

 - Validated assessments are conducted by a HITRUST Approved External Assessor.
-The CSF Assurance Program’s assessment methodology is used and the controls are scored using HITRUST’s maturity approach to control implementation.
-Assessments meeting or exceeding the current CSF Assurance Program requirements receive a HITRUST validated report, which can include certification based upon maturity scoring.
+The HITRUST Assurance Program’s assessment methodology is used and the controls are scored using HITRUST’s maturity approach to control implementation.
+Assessments meeting or exceeding the current HITRUST Assurance Program requirements receive a HITRUST validated report, which can include certification based upon maturity scoring.